ShufflePerson/PixelPlaceJS/README.md

 # Onehook
 Fully documented and strongly typed nodejs libary for PixelPlace.io

+## Installation

+## Developing

+This is only required for developers

+1. Clone the repo `git clone https://github.com/DarknessTomDev/Oneh`
+2. Install packages by running `npm install`
+3. Run `run-dev` to start

 ## Usage

 ### Listen for events using the `world` module